Project-HINATA/segatools-banafix/doc/config/common.md

 Default: `0x64`

 An 8-bit bitfield of unclear meaning.
-The least significant bit indicates a developer dongle, I think?
-Changing this doesn't seem to have any effect on anything other than Project DIVA.
+The least significant bit indicates a developer dongle.
+Changing this doesn't seem to have any effect on anything other than SEGA AM2 games.

 Other values observed in the wild: